nvimdev/lspsaga.nvim/README.md

 -- Go to definition
 keymap("n","gd", "<cmd>Lspsaga goto_definition<CR>")

+-- Peek type definition
+-- You can edit the file containing the type definition in the floating window -- It also supports open/vsplit/etc operations, do refer to "definition_action_keys" -- It also supports tagstack
+-- Use <C-t> to jump back
+keymap("n", "gt", "<cmd>Lspsaga peek_type_definition<CR>")

+-- Go to type definition
+keymap("n","gt", "<cmd>Lspsaga goto_type_definition<CR>")

 -- Show line diagnostics
 -- You can pass argument ++unfocus to
 -- unfocus the show_line_diagnostics floating window